auto-store/ansible_workshop/README.md

 3. To deploy, in the working directory, run "ansible-playbook main.yml"

+(Ansible is required on the host executing the playbook.
+The correct modules must be present on the host in /root/modules)

 ########################

 *** when accessing users, currently need to define password as the root user via the terminal.
 Needs passwords defined in playbook ***